How to avoid inheritance tax: 14 Essential steps

 For every £2 that your estate is above £2 million, the residence nil-rate band decreases by £1.
 So, if the total value of your estate reaches £2,350,000, you are unable to benefit from the RNRB at all.

-If you are interested to learn more about how the RNRB taper relief system works, you can find out more about tapered withdrawal here.
+If you are interested in learning more about how the RNRB taper relief system works, you can find out more about tapered withdrawal here.

 3. Make a will